Shepherd Bushiri: Arrest

 On 20 October 2020, prior to their court appearance on 30 October 2020, the Bushiris were arrested on charges which were not included in the previous cases.
 Conflicting reports implicated various combinations of Landiwe Sindani, Landiwe Ntokwana, Willah Mudolo and Zethu Mudolo in the fraud case as co-accused with the Bushiris.
 The Bushiris are also accused of being illegally in South Africa and of having contravened the immigration regulations on several occasions since at least 2015.
 Their bail application was set for 30 October.
 The Bushiris had not been released from prison as they were considered a flight risk as evidenced by the allegations that they had illegally exported a Bentley and a Maserati to Malawi earlier in 2020.

 The trial date for the fraud case was set for May 2021.

 On 14 November 2020, reports surfaced that Bushiri and his wife had fled back to Malawi, breaking bail conditions due to fears for their safety.
 On November 20, Bushiri and his wife, who were arrested in their native country on November 18, were released from a Malawi prison after their arrest was deemed unprocedural.

 The following week, Bushiri and his wife were arrested again and arraigned before the court's where Malawi prosecutors sought to extradite them to South Africa.
 They were released on bail and their extradition case is ongoing.
 In February 2022 the high court refused to throw out Bushiri's challenge of his extradition and instead sent the case to the Magistrate's court for ruling.

 Personal life

 Bushiri was born to a Malawian father and a Zambian mother.
-He is married to Mary Bushiri, who is active in charity work.
+He is married to Mary Bushiri.
 They have two daughters together.
-On 29 March 2021, Bushiri announced the passing away of his first daughter Israella in Kenya after a lengthy respiratory illness, and stated that as a father it was his desire to see her grow and serve the Lord.
+On 29 March 2021, Bushiri announced the passing away of his first daughter Israella in Kenya after a lengthy respiratory illness.